 Fowey is buzzing with aquatic life all year round, with an abundance of species that suit anglers with a variety of approaches.
-Whether you’re sea fishing, rock fishing or fishing from the beach, fishing in the river or on a boat trip further out, you’re in a for a treat.
-If you’re interested in guided fishing trips drop me a line at email@example.com.
+Whether you’re sea fishing, rock fishing or fishing from the beach, fishing in the river or on a boat trip further out, you could be hooking into bass, squid, or a fat Plaice!

-You can fish from the railings in Bodinnick car park (which is close to the ferry) all the way to rocks where the estuary meets the sea.
+You can fish from the railings in Bodinnick car park (which is close to the ferry) all the way to the rocks where the estuary meets the sea.
 If you’re driving to Fowey, park in Bodinnick car park and then walk through the village to get to the various marks.